asararatnakar/NodeApp_1_2/README.md

-# balance-transfer sample with Fabric V1.2 software
+# A NodeSDK 1.2.0 based sample with Fabric V1.2 software

 Added the following functionality :